All The Places To Dance Salsa On 2 in Melbourne (2026)

 Cortés mostly teaches on 1 but occasionally runs on 2 programs.
 Because it may be geographically the most convenient option, check in with them to see if they’re opening another one soon.

-Pedro and Tiffany are each incredible dancers and teachers (and really nice people), so much so that it’s hard not to recommend them anyway!
+Pedro and Tiffany are each incredible dancers and teachers (and really nice people, very visible on the salsa scene), so much so that it’s hard not to recommend them anyway!

 So where should you go?